We are a GambleAware provider that works to empower people to prevent and minimize gambling harm.

 All GambleAware clinics offer free and confidential service for gamblers and their family members.
 Call us on 1800 482 482 to book in.
 Our clinics are in discreet and easily accessible locations, and we now offer online and phone sessions for those who require it.

 Our treatment approach:

-We have a terrific team of qualified psychologists who have chosen to work in the field of problem gambling.
-Over the past 20 years we've helped more than 5000 people from all walks of life, with varying degrees of gambling difficulties, get their lives back on track.
-We follow the progress of our clients for up to two years after they finish treatment, so we know our program is effective.
+We have a terrific team of qualified psychologists, counsellors, financial counsellors, and social workers who have chosen to work in the field of problem gambling.
+Over the past 20 years we've helped more than 8000 people from all walks of life, with varying degrees of gambling difficulties, get their lives back on track.
+We follow the progress of our clients after they finish treatment, so we know our program is effective.

 We offer hour-long sessions on a weekly basis, usually over a two-to-three-month period, depending on your needs.

 In these sessions we will explore:

 Our approach is effective for the majority of our clients, even for those people who have been gambling for decades.

 Call us now on 1800 482 482 for no cost and we can provide confidential gambling treatment with a specialist clinician.
 No referral is necessary, but you do need to make an appointment.

 We also offer counselling to partners and family members.
 We aim to help you support your loved one as they face their gambling difficulties, as well as guide you on how to look after yourself through this difficult process.